Movax12/ca65hl/manual.md

 uses characters in its parameters that would normally be recognized as part of a conditional expression, you can enclose the parameters in parentheses and it will be ignored.
-This is especially useful with some on the integrated macro support.
+This is especially useful with some of the integrated macro support.

 Example: